What Others Say

 Baltimore, MD 21297-3139

-Please include the students name and ID number on the memo line of the check.
+Please include the student’s name and ID number on the memo line of the check.
+Cash payments are accepted at the Business Office on the Annapolis campus.

-Payment plans are available.
-Tuition Management Systems provides St. John’s College students and families alternative payment options.
+Tuition Management Systems (TMS) provides St. John’s College students and families alternative payment options.
 Contact TMS directly at 800-722-4867 or online at sjc.afford.com for more information regarding:

-Written refund requests are to be sent to annapolis.studentaccounts(at)sjc.edu.
+Written refund requests for Annapolis students should be sent to annapolis.studentaccounts(at)sjc.edu.

 All refunds are issued in the name of the student, with the exception of refunds resulting from Parent Plus Loans, which are prepared in accordance with the Parent Plus Loan application.